ActiveDPO: Active Direct Preference Optimization for Sample-Efficient Alignment

 \section{Abstract}

 The recent success in using human preferences to align large language models (LLMs) has significantly improved their performance in various downstream tasks, such as question answering, mathematical reasoning, and code generation.
-However, achieving effective LLM alignment depends on high-quality human preference datasets.
+However, achieving effective LLM alignment depends on high-quality datasets of human preferences.
 Collecting these datasets requires human preference annotation, which is costly and resource-intensive, necessitating efficient active data selection methods.
-Existing methods either lack a strong theoretical foundation or depend on restrictive reward function assumptions, such as linear latent reward function.
-To this end, we propose an algorithm, \algo{}, that uses a theoretically grounded data selection criterion for non-linear reward functions while directly leveraging the LLM itself to parameterize the reward model that is used for active data selection.
-As a result, \algo{} explicitly accounts for the influence of LLM on data selection, unlike methods that select the data without considering the LLM that is being aligned, thereby leading to more effective and efficient data collection.
-Our extensive experiments demonstrate that \algo{} outperforms existing methods across various models and real-life preference datasets.
+Existing methods either lack a strong theoretical foundation or depend on restrictive assumptions about the reward function, such as linear latent reward functions.
+To this end, we propose an algorithm, \algo{}, that uses a theoretically grounded data selection criterion for non-linear reward functions while directly leveraging the LLM itself to parameterize the reward model used for active data selection.
+As a result, \algo{} explicitly accounts for the LLM's influence on data selection, unlike methods that select data without considering the LLM that is being aligned, thereby leading to more effective and efficient data collection.
+Our extensive experiments demonstrate that \algo{} outperforms existing methods across various models and real-world preference datasets.